Bombing of Rangoon in World War II: Attack

 The 62nd Sentai - the Ki-21 squadron that had bombed Mingaladon - lost five bombers out of fifteen in the raid.
-Lieutenants Sabe, Niioka, Shimada, Shingansho and Ikura perished with their bombers.
 All of the remaining bombers of the squadron had suffered damage.
 Meanwhile, a further two squadrons of Japanese twin-engine bombers had headed towards the center of Rangoon.
 Six Tomahawks were circling over Syriam, downriver of Rangoon, on the look-out for incoming raiders.
 Before long a well-drilled formation of green camouflaged twin-engine bombers was sighted approaching at 17,000 feet.
 The leading formation of this wave comprised eighteen bombers of the 98th Sentai; the squadron was commanded by Colonel Shigeki Usui.
 The Tomahawks attacked in two sections of three aircraft.
 One Tomahawk was damaged by the air gunners of the bombers and the pilot killed.
 Two of the bombers were knocked out of formation and shot down in a series of attacks by the American fighters.
 Three crew bailed out of one of the bombers.
 The body of a Japanese airman was later recovered beneath the folds of a parachute holding a grenade in the frozen claw of his hand.
 Several other bombers were damaged in the engagement; Colonel Usui was killed by machine-gun fire sitting in his co-pilot's seat.

 Despite this, the bombers managed to inflict much damage to the selected targets.
 The 62nd Sentai bombed the Mingaladon airfield, damaging a number of aircraft, the operations room, the hangar, and fuel tanks.
 At the same time, the 98th Sentais concentrated on the city's downtown districts, and the Allied planes only intercepted less than 10 Japanese bombers.
 20 minutes after bombing run by the 98th, 27 Japanese bombers of the 60th dropped payloads of bombs into downtown districts without much opposition and headed for home.

 High-explosive and incendiary bombs leveled over three-fifths of the wooden-buildings and incinerated many residents; flying glass and collapsing houses caused a stampede that trampled underfoot those who had fallen.
 An Indian shopkeeper said, "It was (a) pitiable sight to see women with disheveled hair and babes in arms crying and running where their fear-laden whimsies took them...More pathetic were children who clung to running men and women, mistaking them for their parents."